franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/03-use-cases.md

 > >
 > > - Integration of FATES (Functionally Assembled Terrestrial Ecosystem Simulator) as a new tool in Galaxy;
 > > - Integration of LPJ-GUESS Ecosystem Model as a new tool in Galaxy;
-> > - Integration in Galaxy of tools for analyzing and visualizing the model outputs;
+> > - Integration in Galaxy of tools for analyzing and visualizing the model outputs; ideally, we would develop the visualization tool using [voila dashboards](https://voila.readthedocs.io/en/stable/) (or [R shiny](https://shiny.rstudio.com/)).
 > > - Publication of in-situ measurements (with comprehensive meta-data, citation, access control, etc.).
 > >
 > > **Reference**: [PeCAN project](http://pecanproject.github.io/)